NVIDIAAICITYCHALLENGE/2018AICITY_MCPRL/py-faster-rcnn/README.md

 # Detecting and Decision Making

 ## Introduction
 This directory is modified from [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn).
+We use the trained similarity-comparison and classify model directly here.
+If you want to know more detail about these two model, you should find it out at `root` directory.

 ## How it works